 Jannis Hussain is a consultant at joyn-coop with a particular focus on issues related to political economy and climate change.
 He started working at joyn-coop in 2018 and has since contributed to research and analysis on a wide range of issues including state fragility, migration, and infrastructure planning.
 Jannis is especially interested in structural challenges at the intersection of development and the environment and the use of experimental and causal inference methodology in evaluations.

-Jannis loves environmentally friendly forms of travel and is currently scouting out his next hitchhiking destination.
+Jannis loves environmentally friendly forms of travel and is always on the lookout for his next hitchhiking destination.

 I am Prathima, working at joyn-coop since November 2020 as an external consultant.
 At joyn-coop, I truly appreciate the collaborative & supportive work culture and exposure to international projects.